 The 2022 Investor Warrants are exercisable at \$1.25 per share until their expiry on March 28, 2025, and the PFW are exercisable at \$0.001 per share at any time after September 28, 2021.
 The Company also issued 600 agent warrants that are exercisable at \$1.5265 per share commencing September 28, 2021, until their expiry on March 28, 2025 (the "2022 Agent Warrants").
 The 2022 Agent Warrants have been valued at \$333 and have been treated as non-cash issue costs of the common stock, 2022 Investor Warrants, and PFW.
-The 2022 Agent Warrants have been valued at \$333 and have been treated as non-cash issue costs of the common stock, 2022 Investor Warrants, and a dividend rate of 0%.
+The 2022 Agent Warrants have been valued using a Black-Scholes valuation with a risk-free rate of 0.55%, a contractual term of 3.5 years, a volatility of 116.7%, and a dividend rate of 0%.
 The estimated volatility of the Company's common stock is based on the historical volatility of the Company.
 The risk-free interest rate is based on rates published by the government for bonds with a maturity similar to the contractual life of the instrument at the valuation date.
 The term is based on the contractual term of the warrant.